 - 1. Student must have the ticket to be admitted.
 No ticket sales at the door. - 2.
 Guests must be enrolled in high school.
 If guest has graduated, he/she must be under the age of 21. - 3.
 No food or drinks may be brought into the dance. - 4.
 Once admitted, students may not leave and return to the dance. - 5.
-Students should be prepared to be wanded by hand-held metal detectors. - 6.
+Students shall be wanded by hand-held metal detectors and/or required to walk through metal detectors in order to access the dance. - 6.
 Every guest must arrive with the student who purchased his/her ticket or he/she will not be admitted.
 Only one guest per student. - 7.
 Students must be picked up within 15 minutes of the end of the dance. - 8.
-Student Eligibility: - a.
-Students must be present in school on the day of the dance. - b.
-Students are ineligible to attend a school dance if they have had any suspensions in the 30 days prior to the dance.
+Students must be present in school on the day of the dance.